Procurement Document Library / Doc Set 2026

 Top vendors decline

 A 1-week response window guarantees only boilerplate replies.
 Quality vendors who would customize need 2 to 4 weeks.
-NIGP: 3 weeks minimum for standard, 6 weeks for procurements over $1M.
+A reasonable floor is around 3 weeks for a standard RFP, longer for large or complex procurements.

 ERR-03